 My book shows how the world would be a very different place without fig-wasps.
 Hundreds of species of wild animal would go hungry, with knock-on effects for the thousands of other plant species whose seeds these animals disperse.
 Without fig-wasps there would have been no Ficus religiosa tree for the Buddha to sit beneath as he attained enlightenment.
 There would have been no fig leaves to protect the modesty of Adam and Eve, no banyan (Ficus benghalensis) to astound Alexander the Great.

 Thanks to fig-wasps, fig trees and their figs have shaped the world about us and have influenced diverse human cultures in many remarkable ways.
 The best could be yet to come, as these species can be vital allies in our efforts to restore degraded rainforests.
-But when Ben Crair wrote about figs in the New Yorker this month, what caught the attention of many readers was his line: “When you eat a dried fig, you’re probably chewing fig-wasp mummies, too.”
+But when Ben Crair wrote about figs in the New Yorker this month, what caught the attention of many readers was this line: “When you eat a dried fig, you’re probably chewing fig-wasp mummies, too.”

 While that is certainly true of the hundreds of wild fig species, we tend to eat figs of just one species: Ficus carica.
 This plant is among the first that people ever cultivated for food – several thousand years ago.
 Over that long history farmers bred some Ficus carica varieties that no longer need wasps to produce ripe figs. So, for those varieties, there’s no trace of a wasp.
 Great news for vegans!

 Other Ficus carica varieties do need wasps to pollinate their flowers in order for them to develop seeds, then become sweet and ripe.
-But as Anna Rothschild explains so well in her new Gross Science video (below), the wasps are so small and so few that you really won’t notice them.
+But as Anna Rothschild explains so well in her Gross Science video (below), the wasps are so small and so few that you really won’t notice them.

 * My book was published in the UK as Ladders to Heaven: How fig trees shaped our history, fed our imaginations and can enrich our future, and in North America as Gods, Wasps and Stranglers.
 Readers in India can buy the book here.
 To read a summary and advance praise from Annie Proulx, Deborah Blum, Michael Pollan, Sy Montgomery, Fred Pearce, Simran Sethi and Thomas Lovejoy and others, click here.